vermuz/angularjstudy/README.md

 # AngularJS
 - Model view whatever
 - Model <-> View
-- Model (app) contains a controllers which is used by html which becomes a view once you use ng-app (app name) and within a view i.e. div (you use ng-controller which comes from the ng-app from the top)
+- Model (app) contains a controller which is used by html which becomes a view once you use ng-app (app name) and within a view i.e. div (you use ng-controller which comes from the ng-app used at the top)
 - All AngularJS services start with a $, i.e $scope

 # Dependency Injection